favourojo/tswd-dataviz-portfolio/final-project-part-one.md

 The dataset that includes the life expectancy of the individuals in each country represents the general health of the citizens.
 A lower life expectancy rate indicates that those individuals may not be properly treating the illnesses they contract rather it be mental or phsyical.
 A higher life expectancy rate would indicate that individuals are able to properly take care of their illness becuase their healthcare system is affordable for them to do so.
 The leading causes of death adds to the life expectancy data, explanining why a country's life expectancy is lower compared to other countries.

-Additionally, there is another dataset comparing the GDP per capita of different countries with the health spending per person.
+Additionally, there will be another dataset comparing the GDP per capita of different countries with the health spending per person.
 This data will be showing that several countries that are just as wealthy as the United States are able to offer affordable healthcare to their citizens.
 The addition of this daataset will add to the analysis of how similar the United States is to other countries in wealth, but fail to provide the proper healthcare to the individuals that need it the most.

 | Name | URL | Description |